HOW IT ALL BEGAN

 Today, there are 3 divisions consisting of more than 175 players.
-Thirteen teams take the field every Tuesday and Thursday morning during the regular season for double headers.
+Twelve teams take the field every Tuesday and Thursday morning during the regular season for double headers.
 Fields are lined, players are uniformed, and the games professionally umpired.

 From a bunch of retired fellows hitting a ball around in 1995 to now, the league has evolved to satisfy those seeking casual, relaxed play to those seeking more serious competition.